 Each resource Azure is contained within a specific Azure Subscription, which it is associated to a single Azure Active Directory tenant, and inherits the permissions set at that level.

-At the moment, a constraint to consider, is that a Management Group can contain multiple subscriptions provided that the same are part of the same tenant Azure ad.
+At the moment, a constraint to consider, is that a Management Group can contain multiple subscriptions as long as the same form part of the same Azure Active Directory tenant .
 In other words,, the Management Groups reside within a tenant and cannot contain subscriptions of different tenants.
 The security principal that can be used on management group can come only by the tenant for the management group.

 Azure resources belonging to a subscription are contained in Resource Groups.
 The resource groups are containers of resources that, for administrative purposes, allow to obtain the following benefits: